Skip navigation

 Outlook (Prognosis)

-Most lesions of granuloma annulare disappear with no treatment within two years.
-Sometimes, however, the rings can remain for many years.
+In most cases, GA disappears without treatment within 2 years.
+The rings can remain for many years.
 The appearance of new rings years later is not uncommon.

 When to Contact a Medical Professional

-Call your physician if you notice a ring anywhere on your skin that does not go away within a few weeks.
+Contact your provider if you notice ring-like bumps anywhere on your skin that do not go away within a few weeks.

 References